-The relaunch of the Rolling Pin platform brought about a multitude of positive changes.
+The relaunch of the Rolling Pin platform improved upon all aspects of their previous system.
 A rebuilt technological foundation ensures that the platform performs well and remains stable and scalable.
 With a new look, a modern tech stack, and with a mobile app project well under way, Rolling Pin is all set to further extend their influence on an international level.

 With thousands of open positions, Rolling Pin is one of the biggest and most successful job platforms in the gastronomy and hotel sectors in the DACH region.
 As a publisher of their own magazine, they have a substantial international reach in the web as well as in print and social media and serve both employers and applicants.